wazuh/wazuh-documentation/source/installation-guide/protect-your-installation/filebeat-logstash.rst

 If you are running Wazuh server and Elastic Stack on separate systems and servers (**distributed architecture**), it is important to configure SSL encryption between Filebeat and Logstash.
 (This does not apply to **single-server architectures**.)

-.. note:: Many of the commands described below need to be executed with root user privileges.

 Generating a self-signed SSL certificate
 ----------------------------------------

-1. Generate an SSL certificate and key as follows:
+1. Generate a SSL certificate and key as follows:

 	On the **machine with Logstash server** installed, create a copy of the OpenSSL sample configuration file.
 The file location may vary depending on your operating system: